Recovery and Relationships

 12-Step Support Groups and Healthy Relationships

 Individuals in 12-Step programs can cultivate new relationships full of hope and positivity.
 12-step groups, offered in inpatient and outpatient rehab facilities, build community for individuals getting treatment for substance abuse disorders.
-These groups can be safe spaces to connect with a like-minded peer group.
-Some facilities have aftercare programs, which provide social connections and social activities for patients in facilities.
+These groups can be safe spaces to bond with a like-minded peer group.
+Some facilities have aftercare programs, which provide social activities for patients in facilities.

 Questions about treatment?